Probiotics Explained: Benefits, Risks, Side Effects & Common Myths

 Myth 3: Probiotics Can Replace a Healthy Diet

-The Truth: Probiotics are supplements, not substitutes for a healthy diet rich in fiber, fruits, vegetables, and whole foods.
+The Truth: Probiotics are supplements, not substitutes for a healthy diet.

 Why It Matters: Probiotics need fuel to thrive—this comes from dietary fiber and prebiotics (non-digestible food components that feed beneficial bacteria).
 A diet high in processed foods, sugar, and low in fiber creates an environment where even the best probiotics struggle to survive and provide benefits.
 Whole foods provide nutrients, antioxidants, and compounds that probiotics alone cannot supply.